flybywiresim/docs/docs/simbridge/remote-displays/remote-mcdu.md

 Changes done in the MCDU Web Interface will be reflected immediately in the cockpit and vice versa.
 Any change in the cockpit will be immediately shown in the MCDU Web Interface.

 !!! info "Notice"
-    You can combine several slash commands to get combined effects.
-For example `/fullscreen/sound` will enable sound *and* fullscreen modes.
+    You can combine several display options, described below, to get combined effects.
+For example `?fullscreen&sound` will enable sound *and* fullscreen modes.

 ### Fullscreen Display

 If you only want the MCDU display to be shown then tap on the top-most part of the MCDU display.
 To return to the full MCDU view tap anywhere on the display.

-If you want to start with only the MCDU display visible then add `/fullscreen` to the url.
+If you want to start with only the MCDU display visible then add `?fullscreen` to the url.

 ### Sound

-You can enable click sounds when pressing buttons on the MCDU by adding `/sound` to the url.
+You can enable click sounds when pressing buttons on the MCDU by adding `?sound` to the url.

 ### Day and Night Mode